matheusarnaud/matheusarnaud/README.md

 - 🚀 Currently working on a startup called <a href="https://www.linkedin.com/company/heeds-technologies/" target="_blank">Heeds</a>.
 - 🌱 I’m currently learning React Native and trying to improve on React.
-- ⚡ Always looking for solving new problems is what make stoked about programming!
+- ⚡ Always looking for solving new problems is what make me stoked about programming!

 ##